Limerick Exchange Program

 The host institution will designate an academic advisor for each exchange student.
 It will be the responsibility of each student to obtain prior approval from his or her home institution for courses taken at the host institution.
 In the case of UMass Law students, students must obtain prior approval of courses from the Associate Dean for Academic Affairs at UMass Law.

-The criteria for transferring credit earned through the exchange program to UMass Law are the same as those described in the UMass Law Student Handbook §14.
+The criteria for transferring credit earned through the exchange program to UMass Law are the same as those described in the UMass Law Student Handbook §14 (PDF).
 Credits earned by UMass Law students for study at Limerick do not count toward the 65 credits in regularly scheduled class sessions required under UMass Law Student Handbook Section 8.

 Standard home institution tuition and fees remain payable to the student’s home institution.
 Students are also financially responsible for: travel to and from the host institution; books; travel documentation (the host institution will assist exchange students to obtain necessary visas); accommodation and living expenses; health insurance coverage; orientation and international student fees; student activity and other mandatory student fees.